Keep On Learning

 - If this is your first time scheduling a tutoring appointment, email Jana Gordon.

 - Returning users may use TutorTrac to schedule appointments.

-- After you have scheduled an appointment, your tutor or Jana Gordon will contact you by email with instructions.
-Students who have previously scheduled an appointment will also receive an email.
+After you have scheduled an appointment, your tutor or Jana Gordon will contact you by email with instructions.
 Make sure to check your Upstate email for appointment information and updates.

 If you have any questions about tutoring, email Jana Gordon.

 Blackboard is an online course delivery system where your instructors may post announcements, course syllabi, assignments or other information.
 Essentially, it is a mobile classroom that is accessible any where you have an Internet connection.
 Additional help with Blackboard can be found on the Upstate Online Student Resources page.

 You can access email in Microsoft Office 365 by using Microsoft Outlook Web App, a web-based version of Microsoft Outlook.
 Outlook Web App gives you access to your Microsoft Exchange mailbox from any computer connected to the web.

 Word, Excel, Powerpoint & more!
 Free anytime, anywhere, any device access.
 Update files or take notes from any device

 Spartan Greensky is an initiative of USC Upstate to provide anywhere, anytime access to USC Upstate email, files and course-required software for all students, faculty, and staff.
 With Spartan GreenSky users can access any of these services via any computer or wireless device with Internet access, including access to nearly all computer labs and specialized software previously only available in specific computer labs.